-All the courses have their own set of entry requisites which every candidate must fulfill to secure an admission.
+All the courses have their own set of entry requisites that every candidate must fulfill to secure admission.
 Being a prominent name amongst the BSc courses lists, you can pursue this program as soon as you complete your class 12th studies.
-Let us have a look at the eligibility criteria to study BSc Forensic Science.
+Let us have a look at the eligibility criteria to study for BSc Forensic Science.

-- You must have completed the formal schooling of 10+2 in Science stream.
+- You must have completed the formal schooling of 10+2 in the Science stream.

-- A good score in the English proficiency tests like IELTS, TOEFL, etc
+- A good score on the English proficiency tests like IELTS, TOEFL, etc

 - LORs and SOP in the prescribed format.

-What Can you do After BSc Forensic Science?
+What Can you do After BSc in Forensic Science?

-Obtaining an undergraduate degree in the field will give you an opportunity to explore a variety of employment opportunities in the leading organizations.
+Obtaining an undergraduate degree in the field will allow you to explore a variety of employment opportunities in leading organizations.
 As a BSc Forensic Degree will only impart foundational knowledge of the field, most of the work profiles available will be entry-level.
-You can also opt to pursue MSc Forensic Science or any among the courses after BSc.
+You can also opt to pursue MSc in Forensic Science or any of the courses after a BSc.
 Here are some job profiles you can work in after this course: